 History of the SHARING Clinics

-As the only clinic in the nation run and staffed by students from every health-professional college, the SHARING Clinics incorporate a distinct educational dimension in addition to providing health care.
+One of the few clinics in the nation run and staffed by students from every health-professional college, the SHARING Clinics incorporate a distinct educational dimension in addition to providing health care.
 This unparalleled degree of cooperation between medical disciplines fosters collegiality and unique learning opportunities afforded by the collaborative approach seen in the SHARING Clinics.

-Since its creation, the SHARING clinic has utilized the services of over 500 volunteers to provide medical care to over 1400 patients per year.
-The clinics also have more than 30 faculty members who regularly volunteer their time to preceptor, and have 150 volunteer translator shifts per year filled.
+Since its creation, the SHARING clinic has utilized the services of many volunteers to provide medical care with 800-1,000 patient visits per year.
+The clinics also have more than 30 faculty members who regularly volunteer their time to preceptor and have 150 volunteer translator shifts per year filled.

-Patients who wish to be seen must demonstrate financial need meeting 100% of the Federal Poverty Line.
-The SHARING Clinic is opened every Tuesday evening from 5:30-9:00 pm.
-Appointments are encouraged, but walk-ins are accepted and every patient is seen whether-or-not they are able to pay the requested co-pay of $10 per visit.
+Patients who wish to be seen must demonstrate financial need meeting 100% of the Federal Poverty Guidelines.
+The SHARING Clinic is opened Tuesday evenings from 5:30-7 PM.
+Patients are seen by appointment, and every patient is seen whether-or-not they are able to pay the requested co-pay of $10 per visit.

 The SHARING clinics pride itself with its strong tradition of interdisciplinary care.
 In the Fall of 2005 the clinics added Respiratory Therapy and Physical Therapy to our host of services provided to our patients.
 RT and PT provide much needed services to our patients, successfully rounding out our complete representation of all graduate health-care students at UNMC.